 Powder uses total snowfall for the ranking as snowpacks can vary based on the uniqueness of each resorts snowplot location.
 Resorts do specify their snowplots altitude however that can also be a false indicator of snow coverage with variables such as wind and shelter influencing the totals.
 Castle Mountain is famous for its wind and its snowpack reflects that.
 Some resorts snowplots do overstate conditions, some can understate–there is no exact science.
 For example, Whitewater and Fernie will have better snow conditions with less snowfall than Kicking Horse or Castle, because of less rock and superior snowpacks.

-Big White, Red Resort and Mount Baldy make the top 10 and these resorts should be on your list.
+Whitewater, Red Resort and Big White make the top 10 and these resorts should be on your list.
 Big White is great for families and Red offers a unique mountain experience and the new slopeside boutique Josie Hotel is a must for those with a budget for quality and location.
-Mount Baldy is a true locals mountain and a treasure.
-Don’t drive by it, be sure to visit when in the South Okanagan or West Kootenays.

 The snowpack is even more important when determining avalanche stability and safety.
-There are existing weak layers in the snowpack for most regions in British Columbia.
-These layers are buried deep in the snowpack and in some locations they could be primed and waiting for a human trigger.
+There an existing weak layer in the snowpack in most regions in British Columbia.
+This layer is buried deep in the snowpack and it could be primed and waiting for a human trigger.
 Be sure to check the avalanche conditions with Avalanche Canada for all your trip and route decisions.

 Powder Canada’s Top 10 Powder Resorts offer more that just snowfall, these powder towns are great places to visit.
 Unfortunately with Covid restrictions this may not be the year however, when you do get the chance, they offer an abundance of lifestyle, culture and a variety of powder options including heli, snowcat, and backcountry lodges.

-Powder snow provides us freedom–the more you ski and board powder, the happier you’ll be.
+Powder snow provides us freedom and flight–the more you ski and board powder, the happier you’ll be.
 And from a health perspective, playing in powder ensures that we will live longer.
-Happy powder skiing and boarding in the New Year!
+Happy powder skiing and boarding this holiday season!